pktgen/Pktgen-DPDK/README.md

 ** (Pktgen) Sounds like 'Packet-Gen'**

 **=== Modifications ===**
+ - 3.0.16  - Add command line option to strip CRC in hardware one RX.
+             Option is '--crc-strip' which strips the CRC on RX for all ports.
  - 3.0.15  - Update Lua to 5.3.3 version
              Change lua pktgen.range() to pktgen.set_range() plus added the range commands from pktgen.dst_mac() to pktgen.range.dst_mac().